Rubbish and recycling

 Our Garden waste collection service: terms and conditions information sets out the rights and obligations of the service user and the Council.

-You may wish to compost at home, hints and tips on how to do this are found on the Norfolk Recycles (opens new window) website and as a special offer you can order compost bins from £10 (220 litres) through getcomposting.com (opens new window) .
+You may wish to compost at home, hints and tips on how to do this are found on the composting section of the Norfolk Recycles website and as a special offer you can order compost bins from £10 (220 litres) through getcomposting.com.
 You are also able to order by phone on 0844 571 4444 or can purchase at Caister Household Waste Recycling Centre.
 Please quote special offer code NFK12L.

 Can I have an extra wheeled bin?